 Modern software and hardware technology are advancing at a furious pace with no sign of slowing.
 New technologies are being developed every day and keeping abreast of them is a daunting task.
 In addition, game developers are often at the forefront integrating these technologies into new entertainment products all the time.
 This course is designed as an overview of some of the key technologies of the day that are creeping into game development.
 Today its augmented reality, virtual reality, and artificial intelligence focussed but the goal is more about learning how to learn, adapt and integrate new technologies as they emerge, whatever these technologies are.

-Create an original game in a team-based environment.
-Explore the a game engine’s features and techniques that will empower you to realize your vision.
-Gain valuable game development experience through overcoming team conflicts, meeting milestones and submitting major deliverables.
-You will define your own role on the team by taking ownership of various aspects of game production, i.e. programming, art, audio engineering and project management.
-The course concludes with a final presentation of your game to the entire student body and staff.
+Students create an original game in a team-based environment.
+Students use the Unity3D game engine to realize their vision.
+Students gain valuable game development experience through overcoming team conflicts and submitting major deliverables.
+In addition to Unity3D, students also learn version control workflow & best practices, collaborative software development processes, and milestone-based development.
+The course concludes with a final presentation of their full game experience to the entire Game Design student body and staff.

 Term 4 Course Descriptions

-Students establish core skills in project management and develop an understanding of project planning, execution and closure, and the project life cycle in the field of interactive media development.
-Class time is focused on project management theory and mentored practical assignments in areas such as work breakdown, estimation and scheduling, risk management, project resources, quality, and project costs.
-Emphasis is on developing a project plan and schedule for students' current software design assignments.
+Pre-Production Project Planning establishes core foundation skills in the area of project management.
+Students will develop an understanding of project planning, execution, tracking, risk analysis, and closure in the project life cycle in the field of game development.
+Class time will focus on project management theory and in-class, mentored practical assignments in areas such as work breakdown, estimation and scheduling, risk management, project resources, and quality management.
+Emphasis will be placed on developing a project plan and schedule for current game design assignments.